morganmcerlean/morganmcerlean.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 This website is a work in progress!
-Thank you for your patience as I figure this out!!
+Thank you for your patience.

+Currently a junior at Swarthmore College and following graduation plan to pursue a PhD in Human-Computer Interaction.
+In particular, interested in research that involves expanding and supporting restorative and environmental justice practices and theory.

 <!---
 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.